Volkswagen Golf Estate review

 MPG, running costs & CO2

-Petrol engines are expected to be popular in this generation of Golf Estate, and both the 1.0-litre TSI engine and 128bhp 1.5-litre TSI can just top 50mpg, with either a manual or DSG automatic gearbox.
-Even the 1.5-litre with 148bhp only just falls short, returning up to 49.7mpg with a six-speed manual.
-With mild-hybrid tech added - providing engine-off coasting and extended stop and start in traffic - the eTSI version also manages around 50mpg and emissions from 126g/km.
+Petrol engines have overtaken the popularity of diesels in this generation of Golf Estate, and the 1.5-litre TSI can just top 50mpg, with either a manual or DSG automatic gearbox.
+Even the 1.5-litre with 148bhp manages to crack the milestone, returning up to 51.4mpg with a six-speed manual.
+With mild-hybrid tech added – providing engine-off coasting and extended stop and start in traffic – the eTSI version manages up to 53.3mpg and emissions from 120g/km.

 Volkswagen has also continued to develop its 2.0-litre TDI diesel engine, which now gets 'twin dosing' of AdBlue emissions-reducing fluid to make it as clean as possible.
-It can return up to 61.7mpg and emits 120g/km in the Estate.
+The lower-powered version can return up to 64.2mpg and emits from 115g/km in the Estate, dropping to 58.9mpg for the 148bhp automatic.
 This could make it appealing for high-mileage drivers but considering the petrol can hit 50mpg, most won't find the greater expense worthwhile.
-It's very possible a plug-in hybrid version of the Golf Estate could arrive for the first time in its history.
-This technology gives the Golf GTE hatchback an EV range of up to 37 miles but it hasn't been confirmed for the standard estate yet.
+The Golf Estate Alltrack was only offered with the most powerful version of the 2.0-litre diesel engine, four-wheel drive and an automatic gearbox, so efficiency was hampered somewhat.
+Still, 50.4mpg and 147g/km of CO2 still bettered many mid-size SUVs.

 It might be longer and slightly heavier than the hatchback but the Golf Estate feels similar from behind the wheel.
 Its steering conveys the same sense of assured body control and unflappable handling Golf owners have come to expect.
-It doesn't have quite the same level of feel as the Ford Focus Estate but for most buyers that's unlikely to be a big deal.
+It doesn't have quite the same level of feel and agility as the Ford Focus Estate, but for most buyers that's unlikely to be a big deal.

 The 2.0-litre TDI diesel probably makes more sense here too because most Estate owners will be expected to lug heavy loads and are more likely to tow a trailer too.
 Even with just 113bhp, the diesel has plenty of power at low revs, and its 0-62mph acceleration time of 10.5 seconds is respectable.
 It has a six-speed manual gearbox with a positive shift action, and a seven-speed DSG automatic is also offered for around a £1,500 premium.
+We found the entry-level diesel a pleasant surprise, with decent refinement once on the move, and enough pulling power to accelerate without having to constantly swap gears.
 Upgrade to the 148bhp diesel and the 0-62mph time drops to 9.1 seconds.

-While it's available in Life trim, the 1.0-litre TSI petrol engine could struggle if you load up the Estate's boot.
-The 1.5-litre eTSI automatic with 128 or 148bhp is likely to be a better bet, and they both give the Estate a reasonable turn of speed, getting from 0-62mph in 9.4 and 8.7 seconds respectively.
+When it was available in Life trim, the 1.0-litre TSI petrol engine could struggle if you loaded up the Estate's boot, but this engine has now been replaced by the 1.5-litre.
+The 1.5-litre eTSI automatic with 114bhp or 148bhp is likely to be a better bet, and they both give the Estate a reasonable turn of speed, getting from 0-62mph in 10.3 and 8.6 seconds respectively.

 Interior & comfort